 Academic research has confirmed that knowledge of a second language strengthens first-language skills, and helps students to appreciate the power of words and the many different uses of language.
 When children hear and experience the sounds and feelings of a world language, they develop an ear for all language acquisition.
 The ability to speak two or more languages generally enhances problem-solving and reasoning skills, the capacity for creative thinking, and the ability to respect and understand other cultures.
 Second-language learning strengthens the ability to communicate and participate effectively in the workplace and in the global community.

-Gateway’s Spanish instruction imparts an appreciation of the Spanish language and Hispanic/Latino cultures.
+Gateway’s Spanish instruction imparts an appreciation of the Spanish language and Hispanic/Latinx cultures.
 It is taught through songs, stories, art, drama, TPRS (Total Physical Response and Storytelling), conversation, and vocabulary building.
 In grades K-3, the focus is on speaking and listening, while in grades 4 & 5, grammar and the written word begin to be emphasized.
 Language skills introduced each year become more complex as children grow and develop, and second-language skills are practiced continuously.
 Integrating elements of Spanish with other curricular areas helps students to see connections and relationships among ideas, people and things and to relate their learning to the world outside the school.
 Lessons are designed to prepare students to use Spanish in a variety of contexts, including speaking, listening, reading, and writing.